BPMNData/camunda-bpm-platform/bpmn-data-docs/extension-overview.md

 ### Tomcat Distro

 We have extended the Tomcat distribution by adding our artifacts (engine, endpoint) and preconfiguring it with our additional engine configuration.
-You cannot use the Glassfish and JBoss distributions with this prototype.
-Important note: The camunda distributions use UUIDs as entity IDs by default as opposed to human-readable IDs with increasing integers in the embedded case.
-As the code makes an assumption about this format to the scope's name from its id, we have changed the IDGenerator on the platform.
+You cannot use the Glassfish and JBoss distributions with this prototype. **Important note**: The camunda distributions use UUIDs as entity IDs by default as opposed to human-readable IDs with increasing integers in the embedded case.
+As the code makes an assumption about this format to derive the scope's name from its id, we have changed the IDGenerator on the platform.

 Demo Applications